-Eddie Cummings is a jiu jitsu black belt under John Danaher, being often referenced as one of the founding members of a group named as the Danaher Death Squad (DDS) out of Renzo Gracie’s Academy in New York City.
-Cummings is known as a revolutionary figure in this sport, particularly for his contribution in improving positions such as the heel hook, saddle (411) and ashi garami for submission grappling having won several important tournaments with this manoeuvre, more so in the ‘submission only’ rule-set.
+Eddie Cummings is a jiu jitsu black belt under John Danaher, being widely recognized as the first big name to emerge from a grappling workgroup named the Danaher Death Squad (DDS), out of Renzo Gracie’s Academy in New York City.
+Cummings is also known as a revolutionary figure in this sport, particularly for his contribution in improving positions such as the heel hook, saddle (411) and ashi garami for submission grappling having won several important tournaments with this maneuver, more so in the ‘submission only’ rule-set.
 This includes wins at Polaris Jiu Jitsu Invitational and the Eddie Bravo Invitational (EBI).

 Eddie Cummings Jiu Jitsu